MikeyBurkman/partymoji/README.md

 - Spiraling out effect -- maybe applying opacity more as it progresses to the outer edge?
 - Sierpinski triangle effect
 - Give each pixel a randomized trajectory to give like a scatter effect?
 Maybe some sort of circular function that will ensure it returns to the starting point.
 Bezier curve to control the speed.
+- Allow adding and removing text on different frames (potentially with their own effects).
+This would allow for text to show up at different times in the animation